Trunkie-251/Reymaland-lore-cache/Lore/MAJOR RACES/SZZARA_ Warriors and Hedonists/Szzara.md

 ### Description:

+A race of reptillian humanoids originating from earth

+Conan and his armies defeated the Szzara long ago in the *Hyborian Age*, wiping the Szzara off from the face of hypoborea, andforcing the Szzara into hiding through the use of bizarre, alien sorcery to hide amongst mankind's civilizations.

+Before the Cataclysm, Szzara Matriarchs had their claws sunk into almost the entirety of human civilization, their various 'clans' serving as the 'true' de-facto superpowers of earth.

 ### Physiology:

 Szzara stand at about 2.1 meters in height.
 Females have far more muscle mass and a tougher skeletal system compared to males.
 Szzara are physically powerful, with females are far stronger than the average human.